Writing, Submission, and Working with EditorsBy Karen Cioffi

 2. Don’t get insulted when the editor requests revisions.
-They are not trying to hurt your feelings; they are hired by the publishing house to get your manuscript in the best possible salable state.
-They want your book to sell as much as you do.
+They are not trying to hurt your feelings; they are hired by the publishing house to get your manuscript in the best possible saleable state.
+They want your book to sell as much as you do, probably more.

 3. Keep the lines of communication open.
 If you have a question, ask.
 If you disagree with an edit, respectfully discuss it.
 Editors are not infallible; sometimes your gut feeling is right.